 Call us at 800-676-7284 Ext.
 3 to contact customer service.
 One of our representatives will be happy to help you choose a plan that fits your needs.
-Additionally, you may also upgrade your plan via the customer portal at my.digitalpath.net.
+Additionally, you may also upgrade your plan via the customer portal at www.digitalpath.net/account.

 Does Unused Data Roll-Over to the Next Billing Cycle?